rauljimm/rauljimm/README.md

 ---

 ## 🚀 About Me
-I’m a passionate **backend developer** from Spain, obsessed with crafting efficient and interesting projects related to cars and videogames.
-What sets me apart?
-I thrive on turning complex challenges into elegant solutions, always with a cup of coffee in hand and a relentless curiosity for perfection.
+I’m a passionate **backend developer** from Spain, obsessed with developing efficient and interesting projects related to vehicles and videogames mostly.

 ---